Low-Dose CT Lung Cancer Screening

 Is low-dose CT lung screening covered by insurance?

-Yes, most insurance plans, including Medicare and Medicaid, cover annual low-dose CT lung screening with no out-of-pocket costs for eligible individuals.
+Yes, most insurance plans cover annual low-dose CT lung screening with no out-of-pocket costs for eligible individuals.

 Coverage generally requires: